 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Accommodation is the ability of the lens of the eye to change shape, allowing for a change in focus from far to near.
 The lens, which is flexible, becomes more round to bring near objects into focus and flattens to bring distant objects into focus.

 With age, the lens of the eye loses some of its flexibility, reducing the ability to accommodate.
-This usually happens around age 40 and is called presbyopia.
+This usually starts to affect your near vision around age 40 and is called presbyopia.

 Author: Healthwise Staff

 Medical Review: Adam Husney, MD - Family Medicine & Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.